Scarabol/rock-raiders-web/README.md

 - Electric fences and power consumption/outage
 - Air consumption and production
-- Actual building and more training options
+- Building and all training options
 - Bricks and brick refinery
+- Damage, show health bar and teleport at bad health

 ### Mid

-- Damage and show health bar
-- Teleport up on demand or at bad health
-- Vehicles
+- Vehicles (Land, Air, Sea)
-- Raider commands (board, pickup, drop, grab...)
+- All raider commands (board, pickup, drop...)
-- Radar map and Geologists
+- Radar map and geologists
 - Alarm mode and shooting
+- Rock-Monsters and Slugs

 ### Far

-- Rock-Monsters and Slugs
 - Sounds and music
 - Level score shown and level unlocking
 - Save and load